 - UNB complement count includes more than full-time AUNBT members at a given time; it includes Deans, Associate and Assistant Deans, as well as some senior administrators.
 Therefore UNB data overestimates the number of full-time AUNBT members.
 We requested these positions to be displayed separately; they appear in the “AUR” column of UNB’s complement data starting from 2015.

 - For example, UNB complement count for October 2016 (see p.1 of the pdf, “AUR” column) includes 49 non-AUNBT positions (41 at UNBF, 8 at UNBSJ); the number is similar in the UNB complement count for October 2015, which includes 48 non-AUNBT positions (39 at UNBF and 9 at UNBSJ).
 This does not fully explain the discrepancy.

 - The data are a snapshot of full-time complement on October 1 of each year; this includes full-time limited term positions on 8 or 10-month contracts.
 The numbers may therefore be different if the snapshot were taken at a different time of the year, for example in July.
 However, AUNBT FT membership count given above is also an October 1 snapshot, and should in theory match with UNB data.

 - Finally, some administrative positions are counted by UNB as “full-time limited term”.
 In some cases they are in fact tenure-track positions held by non-AUNBT members, for example Assistant VP Fredericton (Academic).

 Starting with the 2014 dataset, positions shared between units are recorded using decimal amounts.
-While it may seem odd, and can sometimes result in rounding errors, we welcome the University’s effort to improve the accuracy of its complement reports.
+While it may seem surprising, and can sometimes result in rounding errors, we welcome the University’s effort to improve the accuracy of its complement reports.